 GWI’s mission is to leverage people power to innovate a Good Life for All.
 To do so, this 501c(3) public benefit corporation engages in educational and charitable activities that promote individual, community, and environmental wellbeing and maintains an institute for these purposes.

 Founder and Executive Director

 Juliana Essen: After serving as a Peace Corps Volunteer in Thailand, where the farmers taught her more than she taught them, she went on to pursue a PhD in cultural anthropology to learn more about sustainable community development.
-Living in an intentional Buddhist community in Thailand while doing her dissertation research provided rich fodder not only for a book and subsequent publications in Buddhist economics, but also profound reflections on life.
-Teaching at Soka University of America for over a decade brought still more enriching experiences.
-With the birth of her daughter in 2009, she set an intention to create the nonprofit she’d always dreamed of.
+Living in an intentional Buddhist community in Thailand while doing ethnographic research provided rich fodder not only for publications in “right development” and Buddhist economics, but also profound reflections on life.
+Juliana taught at Soka University of America for over a decade and now considers herself a recovering academic.